Last Updated: Jul 12, 2024 Value Broking 9 Mins 2.0K

 Example of Futures

 In futures trading, players sign contracts to buy or sell specific assets, such as commodities, currencies, or stock market indices, at a defined price and date in the future.
-These standardised contracts, also referred to as futures contracts, are exchanged on regulated exchanges.
-Through futures trading, investors can make predictions about the changes in value of the underlying asset without actually holding it.
+These standardised contracts, or futures contracts, are exchanged on regulated exchanges.
+Through futures trading, investors can make predictions about the changes in the value of the underlying asset without actually holding it.

 Let’s take the case of an investor who believes that the price of crude oil will increase in the future.
 They can sign a futures contract to purchase a specific amount of oil at a specific price.
-The investor can make money by selling the contract at a higher price if the price of oil does rise.
+The investor can make money by selling the contract at a higher price if the oil price rises.

 Conclusion